mrperkett/portfolio/README.md

 📊 data science 🧬 bioinformatics 🧮 algorithm development </> software development 📖 machine learning 🐍 Python

 This page provides an overview of my public GitHub projects in my areas of interest.
-For an overview of the data science, software development, and bioinformatics projects I have worked on professionally, you please view my [LinkedIn profile](https://www.linkedin.com/in/matthew-perkett/).
+For an overview of the data science, software development, and bioinformatics projects I have worked on professionally, please view my [LinkedIn profile](https://www.linkedin.com/in/matthew-perkett/).
 I am open to collaboration - please reach out if you have an interesting project!

 **Table of Contents**
 - [Projects](#projects)